KenT2/pipresents-gtk/README.md

 The Keyboard I/O plugins have been rewritten for GTK4 In keys.cfg and keys_plus.cfg, <> is optional, CTRL-F4 now F4
+osmcremote.cfg I/O plugin not required for remote controls, use keys.cfg

 SHOWS
 In all shows in the track defaults tab, player windows and aspect mode are modified as in Tracks